-College of Social Sciences and Humanities Assistant Dean of Graduate Studies; Professor, Political Science, Public Policy and Urban Affairs
+College of Social Sciences and Humanities Associate Dean of Graduate Studies; Professor, Political Science, Public Policy and Urban Affairs

 - Email: firstname.lastname@example.org